-Governance trends as in “how societies or groups within organize their decisions process” and questions such as:
+Montreal governance trends as in “how societies or groups within organize their decisions process” or as in "the action or manner of governing" and questions such as:

-The IOG - the Institute Of Governance - believes that the principles of good governance are difficult to assess, but the Institute admits that the democratic global governance and set of UNDP - United Nations Development Programme principles are universally recognized.
+The IOG - the Institute of Governance - believes that the principles of good governance are difficult to assess, but admits that the democratic global governance and set of UNDP - United Nations Development Programme principles are universally recognized.

 A set of UNDP governance indicators the IOG has divided into five (5) principles of governance.